ocnerol/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

+## Features

+* Users that login and register using an email and password
+* Password hashing for all registered users
+* Secure session cookies when logged in
+* User authentication that permits only users who are logged in to add, modify, and delete their own shortened URLs
+* ShortURLs that anyone (including non-registered users) can use!

 ## Final Product

 !["screenshot description"](#)